shorepine/alles/README.md

 Will set voice 0 (default) to a sine wave (default) at 440Hz amplitude 0.1, then set amplitude of voice 0 to 0.5, then change the waveform to a square but keep everything else the same.
 Then set voice 1 to an FM synth playing midi note 50 at amplitude 0.2.
 Then set voice 1's amplitude to 0.4.
 Then change voice 0 again to a saw wave.

+## Timing & latency

+WiFi, UDP multicast, distance, microcontrollers with bad antennas: all of these are in the way of doing anything close to "real time" control from your host.
+A message you send from a laptop will arrive between 10ms and 200ms to the connected speakers, and it'll change each time.
+That's definitely noticeable.
+We mitigate this by setting a global latency, right now 200ms, and by allowing any host to send along a `time` parameter of when the host expects the sound to play.
+The first time you send a message the synth uses this to figure out the delta between its time and your expected time.
+(If you never send a time parameter, you're at the mercy of both fixed latency and jitter.)
+Further messages will be accurate message-to-message, but with the fixed latency.

+## Clients

 Python example: